|

 For example, if you signed in a few days ago and checked the 'Remember Me' box, you won't be asked to sign in to view your My Statistics page.
 If you go to My Profile, you may have to sign in again since this page allows you to change your member name and email address (among other things).

-A Project Badge is an acknowledgement of the contribution that a member has made to one of the research projects running at World Community Grid.
-All available badges may be viewed here.
+Project badges recognize the contribution that a member has made to a research project running on World Community Grid, and recruitment badges recognize the member's contribution to introducing new volunteers to World Community Grid.
+All available project badges may be viewed here and all available recruitment badges may be viewed here.

 I'd like to put something about World Community Grid on my website; is there something that I can use?